Philosophical proof of consistency of the Zermelo-Fraenkel set

 In the case of formulas with several open quantifiers, their

-absolute meaning can be defined recursively, starting with the
+absolute meaning can be

 innermost open quantifiers (about the existence of an object